Reshetnikoff/Education/Neuronal models/README.md

-Here, my experiments with neural computational models are saved:
+Here, my experiments with neural computational models are present:

 1. Brunel's network is a fundamental work that allows me to learn how neural populations behave.
 I show here all activities: fast and slow synchronous irregular state, asynchronous irregular state and synchronous regular state.
 For all, I calculated CV, power spectrum and theoretical and experimental stationary firing rate where it's acceptable, and leave some comments.
 I used the model from the Neural Dynamics exercise (https://neuronaldynamics-exercises.readthedocs.io/en/latest/exercises/brunel-network.html) because it has really good plots.
 However, here, I created my own networks based on the Brian2 package at the end.